mdelhoneux/emnlp2021/src/pages/call-for-papers/index.md

 At least one author of each accepted paper must register for EMNLP 2021 by the early registration deadline.

-## ACLRollingReview
+## ACL Rolling Review

-We are working with [ACLRollingReview](https://www.aclweb.org/portal/content/association-computational-linguistics-aclrollingreview-system) towards running a pilot with EMNLP 2021.
-The plan is for a small proportion of our papers to come from ACLRollingReview.
+We are working with [ACL Rolling Review](https://www.aclweb.org/portal/content/association-computational-linguistics-aclrollingreview-system) towards running a pilot with EMNLP 2021.
+The plan is for a small proportion of our papers to come from ARR.

-ACLRollingReview is a new review system for \*ACL conferences, where reviewing and acceptance of papers to publication venues is done in a two-step process: (1) centralized rolling review and (2) submission to publication venue.
-The purpose of ACLRollingReview is to improve efficiency and turnaround of reviewing in *ACL conferences while keeping the diversity (geographic and otherwise) and editorial freedom.
+ARR is a new review system for \*ACL conferences, where reviewing and acceptance of papers to publication venues is done in a two-step process: (1) centralized rolling review and (2) submission to a publication venue.
+The purpose of ACL Rolling Review is to improve efficiency and turnaround of reviewing in *ACL conferences while keeping the diversity (geographic and otherwise) and editorial freedom.

-More details of ACLRollingReview, as well as the cut-off dates for publication and presentation at EMNLP 2021, will be released soon.
+### Cut-off dates for publication and presentation at EMNLP 2021

+EMNLP will only consider papers and reviews from ARR if: (1) the papers are submitted to ARR by May 15, 2021 (i.e., the first deadline for ARR), and (2) the reviews are ready by July 29, 2021.
+Given that this is the first ARR pilot and is running in parallel with the traditional reviewing pipeline, if EMNLP receives a large number of submissions from ARR, we may cap the number of papers that will be evaluated by EMNLP (e.g., 100 submissions).